grafana/agent/docs/overview.md

 ### Host Filtering

-Host Filtering currently works best with Kubernetes Service Discovery.
+Host Filtering allows to only scrape from targets running on the same machine as the Grafana Cloud Agent.
 It does the following:

 1. Gets the hostname of the agent by the `HOSTNAME` environment variable or through the default.
-2. Checks if the hostname of the agent matches the label value for `__address__` or `__meta_kubernetes_pod_node_name` on the discovered target.
+2. Checks if the hostname of the agent matches the label value for `__address__` service-discovery-specific node labels against the discovered target.

 If the filter passes, the target is allowed to be scraped.
 Otherwise, the target will be silently ignored and not scraped.

+For detailed informatino on the host filtering mode, refer to the [operation guide](./operation-guide.md#host-filtering)

 ## Logs